CPSC-1520/CPSC-1520-Workbook-A02-dgilleland/backlog/(newer)/060/ReadMe.md

 document.addEventListener('DOMContentLoaded', main);
 ```

+Granted, that still leaves our `main` function as part of the global namespace.
+But at least we've *minimized* how much of our script is exposed to the global namespace.

 Another way to avoid pollutting the global namespace is to use an *Immediately Invoked Function Expression* ([**IIFE**](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)).
 The following outlines the syntax for an IIFE using an *anonymous* (un-named) function.

 ```js